An explanation of a few terms we use in this policy

 What personal information about you will we collect?

 When you fill out any application form or apply for a product from us (in a store or online), you'll provide us with personal information about you.
 If we provide you with the product that you've applied for, then during our relationship you might give us other personal information too (to help us carry out your instructions, or manage your account with us, for example).
-You might also give us personal information if you enter into a competition that we run, complete an online survey for us or if you want to contact us for more information.
+You might also give us personal information if you enter into a competition that we, another member of The SBS Group or The Warehouse Group run, complete an online survey for us or if you want to contact us for more information.

 We'll hold and use all this information for the purposes and in the ways described in this document.